Syllabus for APS-402

 You are required to take a closed-book, proctored midterm examination.
 Consult the Course Calendar for the scheduling of this examination.

-The midterm exam is two hours long and consists of multiple-choice, short answer, and essay questions.
+The midterm exam is two hours long and consists of multiple-choice and short essay questions.
 The exam covers materials assigned in modules 1-5 of the course.

 For the midterm, you are required to use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.